CAAPIM/gateway-developer-plugin/README.md

 After this is added run `gradle export` in order to export a gateway solution into `src/main/Gateway`.

 # Using the Gateway Developer Plugin
-> Note: This plugin is still in an Alpha stage
+> Note: This plugin is still in an Beta stage

 The plugin adds the following tasks: